Is Small Business Ownership Right for Me?

 While nearly three-quarters of small business owners surveyed said they were satisfied with their decision to take the leap into small business ownership, it’s important to consider several factors before you decide to make the move.
 You should understand your true motivation for entrepreneurship and evaluate whether you have the grit and determination to navigate the peaks and valleys that come with small business ownership.

-Top Reasons to Consider Striking Out on Your Own
+Top Reasons to Consider Small Business Ownership

 1. You see the opportunity in a marketplace.
 If you know that customers are already demanding a product or service, and you know how to deliver it to them better, the demand may signal a solid business opportunity.

 3. You enjoy new challenges.
 Business ownership isn’t for those who have a hard time weathering storms.
-As a new business owner you’ll oversee operations, marketing, human resources, and finances — perhaps by yourself for the first few months.
-If you’re ready to roll up your sleeves, learn new skills and embrace uncertainty, then consider taking the plunge.
+As a new business owner, you’ll oversee operations, marketing, human resources, and finances — perhaps by yourself for the first few months.
+If you’re ready to roll up your sleeves, learn new skills, and embrace uncertainty, then consider taking the plunge.
 Otherwise, it’s probably best to try something else.

 4. You have proven industry experience.
 If you’ve already worked in a particular industry, you probably understand the competition, pricing and the uniqueness your product brings to the market.
 Furthermore, your experience and connections will allow you to ramp up much more quickly.